jsay/geoInd/ReproPaper.md

 <./Figures/ComEff.pdf>

-<a id="org11f4533"></a>
+<a id="org65efc79"></a>

 ## Correlation between *Communes*

-Below the code to produce the Figure XX in Appendix XX of the Working Paper.
-This Figure illustrates the claim that "*commune* with higher GIs do not have necessary a preferential treatment" (p.XX).
+Below the code to produce the Figure 8 in Appendix p.42 of the Working Paper.
 It shows the correlation between the average vertical GI score and the mean ordinal superiority measures estimated from OGAMs with high effective degrees of freedom.

 ```R
 library(plyr) ; library(ggrepel)